thedreaus100/simpledb/README.md

     2) the daemon for manageMemtable runs frequentally but not necessarily fast enough to keep up w/ the writes therefore

-**Solution:**
+~~**Solution:**~~

 Add a ReentrantReadWriteLock to the system that locks prioritizes GET ACTIONS and blocks SET ACTION when there is a GET request or the manageMemtable daemon is running.

-Also after the system is full... the SET CMDS should block until the manageMemtable daemon completes this way the manage memtable daemon doesn't have to race the SET ACTIONS
+Also after the system is full... the SET CMDS should block until the manageMemtable daemon completes this way the manage memtable daemon doesn't have to race the SET ACTIONS~~

+Fixed:

+Added ReentrantReadLock that manages Memtable inserts && the memtable Manager Thread which persists logs.

+Reverted back to TreeMap since the ReeantrantReadWriteLock was added.

+SET Actions will also block once the memtable is full.

+Once a dump is initiated the SET threads are then allowed to resume.

+**Problem**

+The Memtable manager runs periodically every 100 seconds.
+If the memtable becomes full during this time the system will then block any futher writes.

+This creates an issue because essentially for 100 seconds writes will be blocked unnecessarily.

+**Solution**

+Allow SET Actions to interrupt the Memtable manager threads timeout, which should then force the system to check to see if the memtable is full.

 **Problem**